ChuDragon/JS-proj-dinosaurs/README.md

-** Author: Roman Chuyan
+## Project: Dinosaurs
-Udacity Course: Intermediate Javascript
+# Author: Roman Chuyan
-Project: Dinosaurs
+# Udacity Course: Intermediate Javascript

-Dependency:
+# Dependency:
 -- requires HTML protocol in order for 'import' to work in app.js; using html package for Atom.

-Data: original 'dino.json' file converted to 'dinodata.js' and 'exports' the Dinos array.
+Data: Original 'dino.json' file converted to 'dinodata.js' and 'exports' the Dinos array.
 ** -----------